3.0

 pricing-and-speed

-This would put it at double to triple the cost of other premium telehealth providers, such as Healthy Life.
+This puts it at double to triple the cost of other premium telehealth providers, such as Healthy Life, but does include additional extras such as the intake and follow-ups with nurses.

 Here's the pricing at a glance:

-• Initial consult $149 (as per main page, although there are inconsistencies in the advertising and some customers may get discounts)
+• Initial consult costs $149 (as per main page, and some customers may get discounts).

 • NP intake call is free.